The Revd Canon Professor Richard Burridge

-Jesus and the Gospels, particularly their genre
+- Jesus and the Gospels, particularly their genre

-Graeco-Roman literature, especially biography
+- Graeco-Roman literature, especially biography

-New Testament ethics
+- New Testament ethics

-Professor Burridge’s doctoral thesis, published as What are the Gospels?
-A Comparison with Graeco-Roman Biography (1992, revised 2004), is widely recognised as having significantly influenced the field of study of Gospel genre.
-He has built on this work over the last ten years, looking particularly at how New Testament ethics should be interpreted in the light of the recognition that the Gospels are essentially bioi (biographies) of Jesus, and using South African apartheid as a case study This has been published as Imitiating Jesus: An Inclusive Approach to New Testament Ethics (2007).
-He has also worked in the area of Biblical interpretation and commentary, and his commentary on John’s Gospel (in the BRF People's BIble Commentary series) has been selected by the Archbishop of Canterbury as the recommended book to accompany the preparatory Bible study for all Bishops before the 2008 Lambeth Conference.
+Professor Burridge’s doctoral thesis, published as ‘What are the Gospels?
+A Comparison with Graeco-Roman Biography’ (1992, revised 2004), is widely recognised as having significantly influenced the field of study of Gospel genre.
+He has built on this work since then, looking particularly at how New Testament ethics should be interpreted in the light of the recognition that the Gospels are essentially ‘bioi’ (biographies) of Jesus, and using South African apartheid as a case study.
+This has been published as ‘Imitating Jesus: An Inclusive Approach to New Testament Ethics’ (2007).
+He has also worked in the area of Biblical interpretation and commentary, and his commentary on John’s Gospel (in the BRF People's Bible Commentary series) was selected by the Archbishop of Canterbury as the recommended book to accompany the preparatory Bible study for all Bishops before the 2008 Lambeth Conference.
 He is also General Editor of the PBC series.

 - Richard A Burridge (2010) 'Imitating Jesus: reading the Eternal Word Response' SCOTTISH JOURNAL OF THEOLOGY, 63 (3), pp. 346-352.
 [Editorial Material (Print)]

 - R A Burridge (2008) 'Being Biblical?
 Slavery, sexuality, and the inclusive community' Hts Teologiese Studies-Theological Studies, 64 (1), pp. 155-+.
+[Article in print Journal]

 - Richard Burridge (2007) Imitating Jesus: An Inclusive Approach to New Testament Ethics Today Grand Rapids: Eerdmans [Authored Book in print]

-- Richard Burridge (2006) 'Genres of the Old and New Testaments: Gospels', in The Oxford Handbook of Biblical Studies pp. 432-444
+- Richard Burridge (2006) 'Genres of the Old and New Testaments: Gospels', in The Oxford Handbook of Biblical Studies pp. 432-444 [Chapter]